dimantha1234/pipedream/component-api-new.md

 ```

 # Component Lifecycle

+Pipedream components support `Activate()` and `Deactivate()` lifecycle hooks.
+The code for these hooks are defined within the component.
+Learn more about the [component structure](#component-structure) and [hook usage](#hooks).

 ![image-20200812163702984](images/image-20200812163702984.png)

-## Component States

-### Saved Component
+## Saved Component

 A saved component is a component that has been registered on Pipedream but not instantiated.
 Saved components can be instantiated by deploying them.

-### Deployed Component
+## Deployed Component

 A deployed component is an instance of a saved component.
 Deployed components can be active or inactive.

-### Destroyed Component

-If a deployed component is deleted, the component is destroyed.

-## Lifecycle Activities

-### Deploy

 On deploy, Pipedream instantiates a saved component and invokes the `Activate()` hook.

-### Update
+You can deploy a component using the CLI, API or UI.

 On update, Pipedream: